[Introduction] Building the Linux kernel

 Hello, this

-is Infrastructure Wasshoi Man from the System Solutions Department.
+is Infrastructure Man from the System Solutions Department.

 Do you know what a kernel is?

-In a computer, the OS acts as a bridge between the hardware and software.
+In computers, the operating system (OS) acts as a bridge between hardware and software.

 That was the extent of my prior knowledge of the kernel; I had only vaguely heard of it

-After that, even though I was busy with my daily work, I would secretly think about the mysterious "Colonel," and
+After that, while I was busy with my daily work, I quietly pondered the mysterious "Colonel," but I

-the shadow of the Colonel could be seen in every corner of my work.
+found traces of him in every aspect of my work.

 As a casual infrastructure engineer, I occasionally pass this person in the hallway and feel a strong desire to get closer to him, and before I knew it, I had begun to feel the same way that I'm sure everyone else feels